Error-First Callbacks

 console.log("caught:", e.message);

-}If /nonexistent doesn't exist, this code doesn't hit the catch block.
-The try/catch wraps the call to fs.readFile, which succeeds - it successfully queues the I/O request and returns.
-No error thrown, no exception.
-The try block completes normally.
-Your program continues past the catch.
+}If /nonexistent does not exist, this code does not hit the catch block.
+The try/catch wraps the call to fs.readFile, and that call succeeds.
+It queues the I/O request and returns.
+No exception is thrown.
+The try block completes normally, and the program continues past the catch.

 The error happens later.
 Libuv tries to open the file, gets an ENOENT from the kernel, and stores the error code in the request struct.
-On the next event loop iteration, the completion callback fires.
-The C++ layer constructs a JavaScript Error object from the ENOENT code and calls your callback with (err, undefined).
-By this point the try/catch block is long gone.
+A later completion dispatch reaches Node's filesystem binding.
+The JavaScript layer receives an Error object built from the ENOENT code and calls your callback with (err, undefined).
+By then the try/catch block is gone.
 The call stack has unwound.
 The catch clause has already been popped off the execution context.
-Your callback runs in a completely different call stack, one that has no try/catch wrapped around it.
+Your callback runs in a different call stack, one with no try/catch around it.

-This is the fundamental gap.
+That is the fundamental gap.
 Synchronous code can use try/catch because the error and the handler share the same call stack.
 Async callbacks run on a different call stack.
-You physically cannot catch their errors from the code that set them up.
+The code that set them up has already returned.

-Consider what the call stack looks like when your callback executes.
-It's something like: FSReqCallback::AfterOpen -> MakeCallback -> your callback.
-There's nothing from your original code in that stack.
-The try/catch you wrote exists only in the call stack that ran fs.readFile(), and that stack was popped off the moment readFile returned.
-Two different stacks, two different execution contexts, no connection between them.
+When your callback executes, the stack includes native filesystem completion machinery, Node's callback dispatch, internal JavaScript read-file continuation functions, and then your callback.
+The original call to fs.readFile() has already returned.
+The try/catch you wrote existed only in the stack that ran fs.readFile(), and that stack was popped off the moment readFile returned.
+Two stacks, two execution contexts, no shared exception handler.

-The err argument exists because there's no other reliable way to communicate failure across that stack boundary.
-You can't throw.
-You can't use try/catch.
-The error has to travel as data - as a function argument - from the code that detected the failure (the C++ binding layer) to the code that can handle it (your callback).
+The err argument exists because there is no other reliable way to communicate failure across that split.
+You cannot throw across it.
+You cannot use the original try/catch.
+The error has to travel as data, as a function argument, from the code that detected the failure in the C++ binding layer to the code that can handle it in your callback.

-A lot of Node beginners write code with the pattern above and wonder why their errors "disappear."
-They don't disappear.
-They fire as err arguments to callbacks nobody checked.
-Or they throw inside callbacks and crash the process because no try/catch exists in the callback's own stack.
-Both patterns come from the same root cause: the async boundary creates a gap that synchronous error handling can't bridge.
+Many callback bugs look like errors disappearing.
+They do not disappear.
+They arrive as err arguments that nobody checks, or they turn into exceptions thrown inside callbacks with no local handler.
+Both patterns come from the same root cause: the async handoff creates a gap that synchronous error handling cannot bridge.

 Why Error-First

-The error-first callback convention is the solution Node adopted for this gap.
-Every async callback in Node's core API takes an error as its first argument:
+The error-first callback convention is the solution Node adopted for that gap.
+Single-completion callback APIs in Node's core usually take an error as their first argument:

 fs.readFile(path, encoding, (err, data) => { ... });